Fast quantum measurement tomography with optimal error bounds: Introduction

-Several approaches to QMT have been proposed and implemented over the years \cite{fiuravsek2001maximum, d2004quantum, lundeen2009tomography, feito2009measuring, zhang2012recursive, yanzhu2019detector, cattaneo2023self, grandi2017experimental, wang2021two}.
+Quantum measurement tomography (QMT), also known as detector tomography, provides the standard framework for detector characterization by reconstructing the unknown measurement, modeled as a positive operator-valued measure (POVM), from experimental data.
+Several approaches to QMT have been proposed and implemented over the years~\cite{fiuravsek2001maximum, d2004quantum, lundeen2009tomography, feito2009measuring, zhang2012recursive, cattaneo2023self, grandi2017experimental, wang2021two}.
 These methods collect statistics from a set of known probe states and then infer a POVM via classical co-processing.
-A common strategy is to fit the POVM by solving a constrained optimization problem that minimizes the discrepancy between the observed frequencies and those predicted by the estimated POVM \cite{fiuravsek2001maximum, d2004quantum, lundeen2009tomography, feito2009measuring, zhang2012recursive, yanzhu2019detector, cattaneo2023self}.
-While such techniques, including maximum likelihood estimation and fitting using convex optimization, are widely used and often accurate, they become computationally expensive as the system dimension grows.
+A common strategy is to fit the POVM by solving a constrained optimization problem that minimizes the discrepancy between the observed frequencies and those predicted by the estimated POVM~\cite{fiuravsek2001maximum, d2004quantum, lundeen2009tomography, feito2009measuring, zhang2012recursive, cattaneo2023self}.
+While such techniques are widely used and often accurate, they become computationally expensive as the system dimension grows.
 Additionally, existing convergence guarantees for the estimated POVM are only valid in the asymptotic regime, where the central limit theorem applies.
 Note that this means that for finite sample sizes, error bars are not necessarily grounded in valid theory.
-Least-squares estimation (LSE) combined with projective methods offers a less computationally demanding alternative \cite{grandi2017experimental, wang2021two, xiao2023regularization, nielsen2021gate} and allows simpler derivation of reconstruction error bounds.
-What is more, these error bounds also apply to the non-asymptotic setting.
+Least-squares estimation (LSE) combined with projection methods offers a less computationally demanding alternative~\cite{grandi2017experimental, wang2021two, xiao2023regularization, nielsen2021gate}, and allows for a simpler derivation of reconstruction error bounds.
+Importantly, these error bounds also hold in the non-asymptotic setting.